Anomalous Hall effect in type-I Weyl metals beyond the noncrossing approximation

 The expansion of the response functions of the $X$ and $\Psi$ diagrams to the second order of $\mathbf u$ reveals that the contributions to the AHE from these diagrams vanish in the second order of $\mathbf u$ for the tilted Weyl metals.
-The next leading order correction to the AHE we obtained for the $X$ and $\Psi$ diagram is then $\sim (u/v)^3$.
+The next leading order corrections to the AHE from the $X$ and $\Psi$ diagrams are then $\sim (u/v)^3$.
 The same is true for the contribution to the AHE from the non-crossing diagram~\cite{Chen2022}.
 For the type-I Weyl metals with not very large $u/v$, the anomalous Hall conductivity in the linear order of $u$ we obtained in this work is then accurate enough.